PurpleAvatar/multiscale_biological_modeling/_pages/coronavirus/tutorial_ab_initio.md

 <img src="../_pages/coronavirus/files/QuarkTutorial.png">

 Once your job is finished, you will receive an email notification and the ability to download the results.
-Below is a figure of the models as well as the real tertiary structure of human hemoglobin subunit alpha from the PDB entry <a href="https://www.rcsb.org/structure/1sI4" target="_blank">1si4</a>.
+Below is a figure of our models as well as the real tertiary structure of human hemoglobin subunit alpha from the PDB entry <a href="https://www.rcsb.org/structure/1sI4" target="_blank">1si4</a>.
 You can also download our models if you wish.

 <img src="../_pages/coronavirus/files/ab_initio_results.png">